frontenddogma/web-development-glossary/manuscript/d.md

 Dark Mode
 : A color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background and is often discussed in terms of computer user interface design and web design.
 Light on dark color schemes require less energy to display on the most common display technologies.&nbsp;[†](#w-dark-mode)

+Darknet
+: The part of the Internet below the private Deep Web that uses custom software and hidden networks superimposed on the architecture of the Internet.
+“Darknet” was originally often associated with the Tor network.
+Anonymous communication between whistle-blowers, journalists, and news organisations is also facilitated by the “Darknet” Tor network.&nbsp;[†](#w-darknet)

 Data
 : Individual units of information.
 A datum describes a single quality or quantity of some object or phenomenon.
 In analytical processes, data are represented by variables.
 Data is sometimes said to be transformed into information when it is viewed in context or in post-analysis.&nbsp;[†](#w-data)